 Study historic porches.
 Look at old catalogs and photographs or carefully restored museum houses.
 The original builders generally got the details right, from the size of columns to long-lasting railings.
 Trying to build period porches on a budget can be a challenge, but you will have help if you follow the historic models.

-Brent Hullis the principal at Hull Historical in Fort Worth, Texas, and the author of Historic Millwork.
+Historic Millwork.
+Brent Hull is the principal at Hull Works in Fort Worth, Texas, and the author of